What you need to know about: Triodos Bank

 You will be charged 2.5 per cent to use your debit card overseas, so it could be worth looking at an additional debit or credit card for holidays.

-For investing, there is a 0.4 per cent annual service charge which is charged on a monthly basis.
+For investing, there is a 0.4 per cent annual service charge, which is charged on a monthly basis.

 How does this cost compare with competitors?

-Nationwide offers a free basic current account, or you can opt for a FlexPlus account with the added benefits of mobile phone and travel insurance for £13 a month.
+Nationwide Building Society offers a free basic current account, or you can opt for a FlexPlus account with the added benefits of mobile phone and travel insurance for £13 a month.
 You’ll pay no overdraft interest for the first 12 months, followed by a steep 39.9 per cent.

-Top 5 ethical current accounts in 2021
+Top 7 ethical current accounts

 Other options